Artichokes, Myths and Legends

 Globe Artichoke History

-this mysterious plant originated, humans have been treating themselves to globe artichokes for
+precisely when or where this mysterious plant originated, humans have been treating themselves

-over 3000 years.
-As one of the oldest cultivated vegetables, in ancient history the globe
+to globe artichokes for over 3000 years.
+As one of the oldest cultivated vegetables in ancient

-artichoke was considered quite exotic.
+history the globe artichoke was considered quite exotic.

 Globe artichokes are thought to have originated in North Africa beginning as a thorny, wild